Death of South Korea's first transgender soldier spurs calls for change

 Byun’s bravery in coming forward had inspired and empowered others, the group said.

+A woman who said she had been Byun’s friend since they attended a military high school together seven years ago, told Reuters that Feb.
+28 would have been Byun’s last day in the military if she had been allowed to stay in service.

+“She was destined to be a soldier.
+A military nerd, she was so knowledgeable about all things military, not just Korean troops but those in other countries, and worked so hard to restart her service,” said Kim, requesting only her surname be given due to privacy issues.

-She went public when the military discharged her last year after having the operation in Thailand, and launched a lawsuit against senior officials.
+Kim said Byun had been jobless as all her applications were rejected since she went public when the military discharged her last year after having the operation in Thailand.

+Byun sued the Army, saying she still hoped to continue her service, and the first hearing had been set for April.

 “I want to show everyone that I can also be one of the great soldiers who protect this country,” Byun said at the time, breaking down in tears as she described her decision to undergo surgery and the subsequent clash with the military.